bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_1/Group Review.md

 <details>
     <summary> Visual Studio Code (VSCode) </summary>
-    We used Visual Studio Code as out IDE for the development.
-With its extensions for the programming languages that we are using and for Github, VSCode enabled the backend team write code easily.
+    We used Visual Studio Code as our IDE for the development.
+With its extensions for Python and for Github, VSCode enabled the backend team write code easily.
+It also provided smart code completion, on-the-fly error checking which overall helped us focus on the implementation.
 </details>

 <details>
-    <summary> Python Django </summary>
+    <summary> Python Django & Rest Framework </summary>

+    To implement the backend of our web application we used django framework which provides many built-in function that helped the backend team implement the web application easily.
+We could integrate the application with PostgreSQL without any issues and additional code fabric.
+With the help of migration files we were able to create models and switch between different databases.
 </details>

 <details>
     <summary> PostgreSQL </summary>

 </details>

 <details>